 This course provides students majoring in the fields of business administration and business-related fields with an introductory survey of descriptive and inferential statistics.
 This course illustrates the application of statistics using examples and exercises that focus on business applications, but also relate to other aspects of the real world.
-A step-by-step approach is used to enhance performance, accelerate preparedness, and aid in understanding statistics.
-3 semester credits circumstances.
-Students also review the global and ethical implications of business communications.
-Finally, students evaluate business situations and apply appropriate communication solutions.
+A stepby-step approach is used to enhance performance, accelerate preparedness, and aid in understanding statistics.
 3 semester credits